-All specimens must be labelled with full patient identification and be accompanied by a request form giving full clinical details and signed by a doctor, in accordance with BSUH Pathology Specimen and Request Form Labelling Requirements (downloadable here).
+All specimens must be labelled with full patient identification and be accompanied by a request form giving full clinical details and signed by a doctor, in accordance with BSUH Pathology Sample and Request Form Labelling Requirements (downloadable here).

 Please use the correct type of request form and fill it in properly to allow the sample to be processed efficiently.
 Click here for information about completing request forms.

 It is the responsibility of the clinician requesting a test to give a patient sufficient information for them to give informed consent.
 This is particularly important where tests include a genetic component and/or results are interpreted on the basis of supplied information about the family and patient.
 Lab staff will assume consent has been given on all requests received.
 Follow up tests will not be added without a further written request from the clinician.
 Advice from clinical laboratory staff can be sought on consent issues for particular tests.

 The haematology laboratory aim to process all samples with minimum delay.
 Where samples have been flagged as urgent by use of specific request forms these samples will be prioritised over others and lab staff expect to return a result for FBC and clotting screen within 2 hours or a straightforward group & screen (no antibodies) within 4 hours.
 The lab will generally be able to provide results quicker than this - our average TAT for all samples from receipt of sample in the lab to reporting is around 30 minutes for FBC, 1 hour for clotting screens and 2 to 4 hours for G&S.

 In critical situations where a result becomes immediately clinical urgent telephone contact can be made to advise the lab that this is the case.
 Lab staff will then identify the individual sample and process it immediately.
 They will be able to advise on the likely time before results will be available, or on any factors (such as analyser failure) which might result in a delay.